stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 DescriptorSet.set(descriptors, uniformBinding, uniform.uniform());
 ```

-Note that for the moment the same uniform buffer for all descriptor sets since the render loop is essentially single threaded.
+Note that for the moment the same uniform buffer is used in all descriptor sets since the render loop is essentially single threaded.

 To use the uniform buffer in the shader we add the following layout declaration: